 ‰The Jesse Stuart Room features Stuart memorabilia, rare books and collectible items.

 ‰The Leming Art Gallery features works by area artists and photographs by William “Pictureman” Mullins.

-‰The bookstore offers a wide variety of new, used and collectible books, fine art prints, pottery, gift items and Ruth Hunt’s Blue Monday candy bars, Derbies, assorted chocolates, bourbon balls and mint julep bourbon balls.
+‰The foundation book store offers a wide variety of new, used and collectible books, fine art prints, pottery, gift items and Ruth Hunt’s Blue Monday candy bars, Derbies, assorted chocolates and bourbon balls and mint julep bourbon balls.
 Also featured are books in the “Images of America” series of local pictorial histories.

 ‰The Young Readers’ Corner features Jesse Stuart’s junior books as well as books for children by Billy C. Clark and other regional authors; books in the “Childhood of Famous Americans” series; and resources for teachers of reading.